KeyteqLabs/keymedia-extension/README.md

 Buttons[]=keymedia

 The keymedia button could be placed anywhere in the editor.
-See the eZOe doc on how to arrange buttons
+See the eZOe doc on how to arrange buttons See `settings/keymedia.ini` for how to set up what versions the users should be able to produce.

 ## Usage